Best Argumentative essay topic help

 Political Science Argumentative essay topics

-Here are some potential argumentative essay topics related to political science:
+Here are a few potential topics for argumentative essay related to political science:

 1. The role of government: Should the government play a larger or smaller role in people’s lives, and why?